Analysis: EA bets big on Jedis and Wookies

-Electronic Arts invested more money and firepower into "Star Wars: The Old Republic" than it has on any game in its 30-year history.
+Dec 20 Electronic Arts (EA.O) ERTS.O invested more money and firepower into "Star Wars: The Old Republic" than it has on any game in its 30-year history.
 Starting today, the company will find out if the bet pays off.

 If it succeeds, the game, which features the Star Wars movies' familiar Jedis, Wookies, and Siths, could bring EA riches for years to come.
 If it fails, EA's earnings will be hurt in future quarters.